YouTube is all the rage nowadays. Online video is all the rage.

 Besides being a great screen recording video software, Screenflow has plenty of editing capabilities as well.

-So, it’s one or two steps ahead of the free, above mentioned applications and it works great especially when you’re creating tutorial kind of videos, where you’re recording your screen.
+So, it’s one or two steps ahead of the free, above-mentioned applications and it works great especially when you’re creating tutorial kinds of videos, where you’re recording your screen.

 Adobe Premiere Pro

 Regardless if we’re talking about Premiere Pro CC or CS 6, the Premiere is hands down the most popular video editing software.

 It offers a ton of useful features, options, effects and it’s relatively easy to use.

 On top of that, because there are so many people using it you can have a large community of power users that are willing to help you out.